DenJens/Hangfire.Documentation/getting-started/aspnet-applications.rst

 Configuring Hangfire
 --------------------

-Depending on the age of your application, we'll make some modification either to the ``Startup`` class, or the ``Global.asax.cs`` file. **But not both at the same time**, however nothing terrible will happen in this case, your configuration logic will be executed only once, first invocation wins, but you may get multiple processing servers.
+Depending on the age of your application, we will make some modifications either to the ``Startup`` class, or the ``Global.asax.cs`` file. **But not both at the same time**, however nothing terrible will happen in this case, your configuration logic will be executed only once, first invocation wins, but you may get multiple processing servers.

 .. admonition:: Configuration settings below for new installations only
    :class: note